junior0123/playwright-project/README.md

 ## Introduction

-The LinkedIn Jobs Profile Matcher is a project designed to automate the search and matching of user profiles with job listings on LinkedIn.
+The LinkedIn Jobs Profile Matcher is a project designed to automate the search and matching of user profiles with j``ob listings on LinkedIn.
 This program navigates through the user's search results, accesses each job listing, and performs a comparative analysis between the job requirements and the user's profile.

 Using various Python libraries, the integrated AI analyzes job descriptions, extracts relevant criteria such as required skills, experience levels, and location preferences.
 It then compares these criteria with the user's defined profile to assess the degree of alignment.